-In the Monroe School District, we believe in supporting a robust early learning program to ensure children entering our schools have a strong educational foundation from which to build.
+Monroe School District supports a robust early learning program to ensure children entering our schools have a strong educational foundation from which to build.
 We are working to align early learning programs within our schools with those throughout our community.
-Over time, it is our desire to ensure that every student in the Monroe community has access to a high-quality preschool experience that will enable them to come to kindergarten ready to learn.
+Over time, it is our desire to ensure that every student in the Monroe community has access to a high-quality preschool experience that enables each child entering kindergarten ready to learn.

-Below you will find information and resources on some of the early learning programs currently offered in our schools and throughout our community.
+Below you will find information and resources about some of the early learning programs currently offered in our schools and throughout our community.

-The Early Intervention Program develops individualized plans for children ages birth to three years old who have developmental delays and medical conditions and provides support to families to enhance each child's development.
+The Early Intervention Program develops individualized plans for children ages birth to three years old who have developmental delays and medical conditions.
+It also provides support to families to enhance each child's development.

-For more information on the Early Intervention Program or for referral information, contact:
+For more information about the Early Intervention Program or for referral information, contact Sherwood Community Services at (425) 334-4071.

 - Health and Nutrition